 In June 2022, the County adopted a budget for fiscal year 2022-2023.
 Due primarily to very conservative budgeting assumptions, the County typically budgets for reductions in fund balances.
 When revenues exceed projections and expenses are less than projections, such reductions are often reduced or eliminated.
 The County's 2022-2023 budget contemplates a \$4.9 million reduction in the General Fund balance.
-For the first quarter of the 2022-2023 fiscal year, new construction related fee income is down when compared to the same period from last year.
-Given the very unusual difficulties of forecasting the impact of Covid-19, the impact of future pandemics, or the impact of future economic conditions on the local economy and financial operations, the County cannot predict whether there will be sufficient increased revenues or decreased expenses to offset the budgeted decline in fiscal year 2022-2023.
+Given the very unusual difficulties of forecasting the impact of Covid-19, the impact of future pandemics, or the impact of future economic conditions on the local economy and financial operations, the County cannot predict whether there will be sufficient increased revenues or decreased expenses to offset this budgeted decline.